ofelcan164/API/sections/files.md

 The `file_name` used here will replace the name of the asset.
 Also make sure that the `file_name` has an extension.

-You will receive a `201 created` http status code on success.
+You will receive a `201 Created` http status code on success.

 ### Example